 When you’re ready to take out a loan, there are a few other considerations according to D’Angelo:

 Be cautious about Internet Lenders: Many often choose Internet mortgage lenders instead of local lenders because they see ads for lower rates.
 However, that could be a big mistake if that lender is not familiar with lending practices in your area, or not willing to attend your settlement.

 “With local lenders, you can do business face-to-face and easily reach them if you have any questions,” said D’Angelo.
 “With an internet lender, you may have a hard time getting hold of someone if there’s a problem.”

 Your bank is not the only lender: According to D’Angelo, many people naturally assume that their bank will provide them with the best mortgage.
 It’s a great place to start, but people should compare their depository bank to another bank or mortgage broker, and look at the overall package.
 “A mortgage broker will have access to a variety of different loan programs with competitive rates and fees,” he said.

 Educate Yourself: It’s important to take the time to research mortgages so you’re better prepared for when you’re ready to get one.
 Also, know what your needs are, how long you plan on staying in the house, and what your finances are.
 “A purchase should be based on needs and circumstances—not because you like a particular property,” said D’Angelo.
 “Instead of making an emotional decision, you should make an educated one.”

 Check Your Credit: Keep an annual eye on your credit.
 If you’re thinking about getting a mortgage, look at your credit six months prior to deciding to purchase a property to make sure you’re in good shape.
 “If something needs to be repaired, you have time to do that so that you can get the lowest possible rate,” said D’Angelo.

-If you have any questions, be sure to reach out to a mortgage professional for advice.
+If you have any questions, be sure to reach out to a BMC Keystone Mortgage professional for advice.